streetturtle/streetturtle.github.io/_posts/2016-03-01-customize-alfresco-footer-aikau.markdown

 </div>
 {% endhighlight html %}

-Put this in **/resources/META-INF/js/mycmpny/footer/templates/my-footer.html**
+Put this snippet in **/resources/META-INF/js/mycmpny/footer/templates/my-footer.html**

 ## CSS

-CSS style is almost the same as for the old footer except `.sticky-wraper` should be renamed to `.wrapper`.
+CSS style is almost the same as for the old footer except `.sticky-wraper` class should be renamed to `.wrapper`.
 Copy file from previous post and put it in **/footer/css/my-footer.css**

 ## i18n

-File is the same as for surf footer, should be in **/footer/i18n/myFooter.properties**.
+Files are the same as for surf footer, should be in **/footer/i18n/myFooter.properties**.
 To add french language for example, add **myFooter_fr.properties** in the same folder.

 ## Widget

-Finally widget, create **/footer/MyFooter.js** with following content, I think it's quite easy to understand what's happening here:
+Finally widget, create **/footer/MyFooter.js** with following content, I think it's quite easy to understand what's happening here - we take existing widget `AlfShareFooter`, add css and i18n and in `postMixInProperties` override `templateString` and add some custom variables which are used in the template:

 {% highlight javascript linenos %}
 define(["dojo/_base/declare",